First of all, thank you for contributing! We welcome all kinds of contributions, including but not limited to

 - You can prepend

-[skip ci]to your commit message to avoid triggering CI. e.g.
+[skip ci]to your commit message to avoid triggering CI.
+For example, a commit with the message

-[skip ci] This commit will not trigger CI
+[skip ci] This commit will not trigger CIwill not trigger CI.

-- A tick on the right of commit hash means CI passed, a cross means CI failed.
+- A tick on the left-hand side of a commit hash means CI passed, while a cross means CI failed.

 Locally, you can run